-At our care home Worcester, you will often here us refer to something called person-centered care.
+At our care home in Worcester, you will often hear us being referred to something called person centred care home.
 It’s an ethos we follow which informs our care practices.

-The Person-Centered Approach to care came from the work of the psychologist Dr. Carl Rogers.
-Originally an approach to psychotherapy and counselling, and one that at the time (1940s-1960s) was considered radical, Rogers’ work soon became used as the guiding principles for a diverse range of relationship-based professions.
+The Person-Centred Approach to care came from the work of the psychologist Dr. Carl Rogers.
+Originally it was an approach to psychotherapy and counselling.
+In addition, at the time (1940s-1960s) that was considered radical.
+Rogers’ work soon became used as the guiding principles for a diverse range of relationship-based professions.
 It’s been adopted into teaching, management, childcare, conflict resolution and patient care.

-Rogers’ work was originally described as non-directive and it moved away from the idea that the therapist (or professional) was the expert.
+Rogers’ work was originally described as non-directive.
+Additionally, it moved away from the idea that the therapist (or professional) was the expert.

 It is also a guiding principle for Diversional Therapy, something else we practice at our Worcestershire care home.

 Rogers’ theory and work is very simple to describe.
 Yet, as many people would attest who use the approach, it can be very difficult to put into practice.
-That is because the approach does not use techniques but relies on the personal qualities of the person following the principles to build a non-judgmental and empathetic relationship.
+That is because the approach does not use techniques.
+Instead it relies on the personal qualities of the person following the principles to build a non-judgmental and empathetic relationship.

-Putting The Guiding Principles of the Person-Centered Care Approach Into Our Worcester Care Home Daily Work and Relationships
+Putting The Guiding Principles of the Person Centred Care Approach Into Our Worcester Care Home Daily Work and Relationships

 People may feel awkward about doing so, or they may live with a mental health condition, dementia or physical or learning disability that makes communication challenging.